mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 We already covered master-detail navigation in SwiftUI on my blog.
-But today, I want to talk about new three-column navigation that landed this year into iOS and macOS worlds.
+But today, I want to talk about the new three-column navigation that landed this year into iOS and macOS worlds.
 We will learn how to build a sidebar navigation flow by using *NavigationView* in SwiftUI.

 ![sidebar](/public/sidebar.png)